ori-drs/rosbag_blur_face_tool/README.md

 - **X / Middle Click / Right Click**: Remove blur region.
 - **F / V**: Increase or decrease stamp size.
 - **B**: Toggle display between blurred region and blur border outline.
+- **K**: To turn the current region into the start key frame.
+Note: Only one blur track is supported at a time
+- **L**: To turn the current region into the end key frame.
+Note: Only one blur track is supported at a time

+The key frame region, if it exists, is persisted in the new frame.
+It can be dragged to better fit the blur in the new frame.
+Once dragged, the blur track in terminated, meaning that the blur region in all intermediate frames between the start key frame and the dragged keyframe will be linearly interpolated.